-When you experience chronic stress, your brain goes into fight or flight mode, causing your digestion to slow down and the muscles that push along waste and bacteria to freeze up and the secretions for digestion to decrease.
+When you experience chronic stress, your brain goes into fight or flight mode, causing your digestion to slow down.
+When this happens, the muscles that push along waste and bacteria freeze up, and the secretions for digestion decrease.

-All of these stress responses lead to a poorly functioning gut.
-Yoga, meditation, and being in nature will all help reduce stress levels.
+This tress responses leads to a poorly functioning gut.
+Yoga, meditation, and being in nature help reduce stress levels.

 SEVEN: Stay away from antibiotics and medications as much as possible.